 The ROV (remotely operated vehicle) Diamond Wire Saw was designed to address economical efficiencies and advantages while focusing on personnel and environmental safety when cutting equipment for abandonment operations.

 Creative solutions often come from creative equipment, and the ROV Diamond Wire Saw offers operators and contractors the ability to keep divers out of the water, maintain controllable and precise cuts, and operate at a subsea weight of approximately 160lb.

 Mactech Offshore has both surface-controlled and ROV Diamond Wire Saws available.
-When considering ROV-operable, there are several considerations and levels of involvement that need to be evaluated to determine the scenario for subsea operation.
+When considering a ROV-Operable saw, there are several considerations and levels of involvement that need to be evaluated to determine the scenario for subsea operation.

 Example scenarios for ROV application:

 Diamond Wire Saw ROV Photo Saw is deployed on a winch or crane line and operated by surface power.
 An ROV is used to position the saw at the cut location.
 Requirements: ROV handles may be required for the manipulator to grab.

 Saw is deployed on a winch or crane line, but is positioned and powered by the ROV.
 The acting saw and ROV are mated on the surface by hard plumbing hydraulic hoses.
 Requirements: ROV handles may be required for the manipulator to grab.